usnistgov/OSCAL/CONTRIBUTING.md

 1. Once you have staged your changes, you will need to commit them.
 When committing, you will need to include a commit message.
 The commit message should describe the nature of your changes (e.g., added new feature X which supports Y).
 You can also reference an issue from the OSCAL repository by using the hash symbol.
 For example, to reference issue #34, you would include the text "#34".
 The full command would be: ```git commit -m "added new feature X which supports Y addressing issue #34"```.
 1. Next, you must push your changes to your personal repo.
 You can do this with the command: ```git push```.
 1. Finally, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

+### Repository structure

+This repository consists of the following directories and files pertaining to the OSCAL project:

+- [.github](.github): Contains GitHub issue and pull request templates for the OSCAL project.
+- [content](content): Provides numerous OSCAL examples in both, XML and JSON formats.
+Some examples are considered provisional "completed" versions of OSCAL catalogs and profiles; they are not authoritative but are intended as demonstrations of OSCAL.
+Other examples are works in progress.
+Each subdirectory within the examples directory clearly indicates the current status of its example files.
+- [json](json): Provides OSCAL JavaScript Object Notation (JSON) schemas and utilities that can be used to convert content in other OSCAL formats to OSCAL JSON-based formats.
+- [xml](xml): Provides OSCAL Extensible Markup Language (XML) schemas and utilities that can be used to convert content in other OSCAL formats to OSCAL XML-based formats.
+- [docs](docs): Stores sources for the [OSCAL website](https://pages.nist.gov/OSCAL).
+- [build](build): Contains a collection of scripts, eXtensible Stylesheet Language Transformations (XSLTs), and other artifacts used to support this repository's continuous integration and continuous deployment (CI/CD) processes.
+- [src](src): Stores source artifacts used to produce the content, JSON, and XML resources provided in this repository.
+- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for OSCAL project contributors.
+- [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the OSCAL project.
+It provides basic information on the OSCAL project, describes the main ways people can make contributions, explains how to report issues with OSCAL, and lists pointers to additional sources of information.
+It also has instructions on establishing a development environment for contributing to the OSCAL project and using GitHub project cards to track development sprints.
+- [LICENSE.md](LICENSE.md): This file contains license and copyright information for the files in the OSCAL GitHub repository.
+- [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from consuming available OSCAL tools and content.

 ## Contributing to a Development Sprint